 “Asilah is Morocco’s answer to a small New England town in an Updike novella, where the Middle Class come to feast on seafood, indulge in artistic tendencies and ponder existentialist questions.

-First order of business in assimilating into any suburban town is to live like you belong there.
+The first order of business in assimilating into any suburban town is to live as if you belong there.
 So I traded in a hotel room for a one-bedroom flat spread out over two floors with a crowning glory: a rooftop overlooking the Medina −Arabic for city.

-I rise early to watch Mothers in brightly-colored djellabas on school runs, Merchants reclined in chairs, catching up on morning news while awaiting customers, and in the distance, Berber women touting flip albums of their greatest henna hits to convince tourists to sit for this ancient decorative art, as a farmer pushes along his donkey-laden chart.
+I rose early to watch mothers in brightly-colored djellabas on school runs, merchants reclined in chairs, catching up on morning news while awaiting customers, and in the distance, Berber women touting flip albums of their greatest henna hits to convince tourists to sit for this ancient decorative art, as a farmer pushes along his donkey-laden chart.

-From up here I enjoy the city’s eclectic architecture: the beautiful projecting oriel window (mashrabiya as it’s called) to my right and the ornate colorful doors across from me speak of the city’s Maghreb roots, while the blue and green shutters of the neighbours to my left, attest to the fact that until 1956 Asilah was part of the Spanish Protectorate in Morocco.
+From up here, I enjoy the city’s eclectic architecture: the beautiful projecting oriel window (mashrabiya as it’s called) to my right and the ornate colorful doors across from me speak of the city’s Maghreb roots, while the blue and green shutters of the neighbors to my left, attest to the fact that until 1956 Asilah was part of the Spanish Protectorate in Morocco.

 Like in any good old suburban coastal town, my neighbors know each other by name, stopping to extend greetings on the street: “Alsalam Ealaykum” as cheeks are kissed and before extending a hand for a shake, it is customary to first place said hand on one’s heart.